Phantas0s/mouseless-dev/content/posts/sed-beginner-mouseless.md

 sed -e '1d' -e '/on/d' -e '$d' nginx.conf
 ```

-I think using the option `-e` insteand of semicolon `;` makes everything a bit clearer.
+I think using the option `-e` instead of semicolon `;` makes everything a bit clearer.

 ### Script from a file